sfepy/sfepy/doc/developer_guide.rst

   better to be written in the present tense: "fix bug" and not "fixed bug".

-Without git
+Without using git
-"""""""""""
+"""""""""""""""""

-Without using git, send the modified files to the `SfePy mailing list`_ or attach them using gist to the corresponding issue at the `Issues`_ web page.
+Without using git, send the modified files to the `SfePy mailing list`_ or attach them using `gist`_ to the corresponding issue at the `Issues`_ web page.
 Do not forget to describe the changes properly, and to follow the spirit of :ref:`notes_patches` and the :ref:`coding_style`.

 .. _coding_style: